bosconfoona/test-zeit-online-player/README.md

 ## Install and DEV

-In Folder:
+Run in Terminal in repo folder:

-npm i (Installs all dependencies and starts a server on localhost:3000) npm watch (Starts the server after install)
+npm i (installs all dependencies and starts a server on localhost:3000)

+or for further developement

+npm watch (starts the server and watches files for changes)

 ## IF Errors
 Install an older version of node-sass (npm install node-sass@4.12.0 --save)